Yi Tai Study Hall

 The study hall is a two-hall rectangular building, made of grey bricks and rammed earth.
 The building is enclosed by a wall with entrances at both ends.
 Probably for feng shui reasons, the main entrance opens on the side between the two halls, unlike similar buildings.
 The forecourt of the study hall is paved with white stones, so it is commonly known as “Pak Shek Hong” (White Stone Lane).
 Full restoration works on Yi Tai Study Hall were completed in 1994.

-Yi Tai Study Hall was declared a monument in 1992.
+Yi Tai Study Hall (also known as Yi Tai Shu Yuen) was declared a monument in 1992.

 [Floor Plan]